woovibr/jobs/README.md

 - [ ] How would you design Credit on top of Pix?
 - [ ] How would you structure a data lake for Woovi?
-- [ ] How would you design a finaniial monitoring system?
+- [ ] How would you design a financial monitoring system?

 ## Reviewers